splunk/public-o11y-docs/infrastructure/monitor/aws-infra-metadata.rst

 .. meta::
    :description: List of Splunk Infrastructure Monitoring AWS integration imported AWS metadata.

 Infrastructure Monitoring automatically imports AWS metadata for the selected AWS resources listed in this document.
-Metadata is imported as a property attached to the ``AWSUniqueId`` dimension of a CloudWatch metric.
+Metadata is imported as properties attached to the ``AWSUniqueId`` dimension of a CloudWatch metric.

 Keep in mind metadata might take up to 15 minutes to arrive.